reefer42/xkaliber-agent/README.md

 👁️ 4.
 Multimodal & Vision
 Vision Analysis: Use models like Llava or Bakllava to analyze, describe, and extract data from images.

-Context Loading: Attach scripts or documents directly.
-The agent parses the content to help debug code or summarize long-form text.

 be sure to check out the cli version. after install type xagent to spawn in terminal